All Episodes

 What happened to you?

-I was in Beijing and my high school actually was the birthplace of the Right Guard movement.
+I was in Beijing, and my high school actually was the birthplace of the right guard movement.

-That's a Qinhua Fuzheng, this high school affiliated with the Qinhua University.
+This high school affiliated with Tsinghua University.

-And from the very beginning of the Right Guard movement.
+And from the very beginning of the right-guard movement, person like me was a target of the movement.

 So I spent 10 years there in the farm.

-Since I thought as a teenager, I thought I understood urban situations in a socialist economy, but I didn't understand rural.
+Since I thought as a teenager, I thought I understood urban Situations in a socialist economy, but I didn't understand rural.

 And 80% of Chinese were in rural areas.